AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-install.md

 Provide the default App Pool user with write-acess to the folder that is being used as the Dispatcher cache.

-1. Right-click the root folder of the website that you are using as the Dispatcher cache and click Properties, such as C:\inetpub\wwwroot.
+1. Right-click the root folder of the website that you are using as the Dispatcher cache and click Properties, such as `C:\inetpub\wwwroot`.
 1. On the Security tab, click Edit, and then on the Permissions dialog box, click Add.
 A dialog box opens for selecting user accounts.
 Click the Locations button, select your computer name, and then click OK.

    Keep this dialog box open while you complete the next step.